th2nike/numenera-chargen/README.md

 ### Adding Custom Content

-You can add your own custom descriptors, foci, or other content by editing the TOML files.
+You can add your own custom descriptors, foci, equipment, or other content by editing the TOML files.
 Just follow the existing structure and run `cargo run validate` to ensure your additions are valid.

 ## Command Reference